alfatetan/alfatetan/README.md

 #### The main product of Testing is the discrepancies found between the expected result and the current result.
 #### The main product of Automation QA Engineer is a test framework that finds and informs about these discrepancies.
 ----------------
-#### Technical Skills:
+#### My Technical Skills:
-- Platforms: Linux / Unix (Debian/Ubuntu, RedHat/CentOS families and MacOS), Windows
-- Test Automation: Selenium WebDriver, Behave, PyTest, Jenkins, Postman, Swagger, Allure
+*Platforms:* Linux / Unix (Debian/Ubuntu, RedHat/CentOS families and MacOS), Windows *Test Automation:* Selenium WebDriver, Behave, PyTest, Jenkins, Postman, Swagger, Allure
 - Languages: Python, JavaScript, HTML, CSS, SQL, Gherkin, BASH
 - Frameworks: Flask, FastAPI, Bootstrap
 - System: Docker, VPN, DNS, SSH, VirtualBox, VMWare, Hyper-V